-The administration console and FMWC make it easy to create, update, and monitor UCP datasources.
+The WLS administration console makes it easy to create, update, and monitor UCP datasources.

 The following images are from the administration console.
 For the creation path, there is a drop-down that lists the data source types; UCP is one of the choices.
 The resulting data source descriptor datasource-type set to "UCP".

 The first step is to specify the JDBC Data Source Properties that determine the identity of the data source.
-They include the datasource names, the scope (Global or Multi Tenant Partition, Resource Group, or Resource Group Template) and the JNDI names.
+They include the datasource names, the scope (stick with Global) and the JNDI names.